 3. Sleep and diet

 The brain requires resources for typical daily function.
 With inadequate sleep or nutrients, cognitive efficiency drops.
-Not only may this manifest in impaired executive functioning but may also lead to inefficient emotional regulation.
+Not only may this manifest in impaired executive functioning, but it may also lead to inefficient emotional regulation.

 5 Tips to Help You Get Ready for Sleep

-• Think about the positive aspects of your childhood.
-It has been shown that remembering instances of fun-filled events from the past and times with less complicated concerns can lower the resting heart rate and enhances creativity.
+- Think about the positive aspects of your childhood.
+Remembering fun events from the past can lower your resting heart rate.
+It can also boost your creativity.
 For a moment, relive that fabulous snowball fight or football game in the backyard.

-• Progressive muscle relaxation.
-A popular and effective technique put forth by Dr. Edmund Jacobson entails alternating between flexing and relaxing muscle groups to enable muscles to release tension.
+- Progressive muscle relaxation.
+A popular and effective technique by Dr. Edmund Jacobson involves flexing and relaxing muscle groups.
+This helps muscles release tension.
 This can be done either sitting in a chair or lying in bed.
-Since anxiety can manifest physically (e.g. stomach ache, headache, sore back), physical relaxation can decrease the experience of anxiety.
+Since anxiety can manifest physically (e.g., stomach ache, headache, sore back), physical relaxation can decrease the experience of anxiety.

 For longer-term health, seek assistance from a mental health professional (e.g. psychologist, counselor, neuro therapist) to address the origin of it.